armbian/configng/tools/include/markdown/KER001-header.md

-!!! danger "Kernel Switching Warning"
 Switching between different kernel versions can significantly impact the functionality of your device.
 A newer or older kernel may introduce changes to hardware compatibility, drivers, and system stability.
 Some features may stop working, while others may improve or be reintroduced.

-    Important Warning: Kernel changes carry inherent risks!
+!!! danger "Kernel changes carry inherent risks!"

     - A mismatched or incompatible kernel may result in **boot failures**, rendering the system unresponsive.
     - Certain peripherals or hardware components (e.g., Wi-Fi, GPU acceleration, or power management) may no longer function correctly.